dohliam/qownnotes-scripting/README.md

-# Qownnotes scripting (developtment)
+# QOwnNotes scripting (developtment)

-This repo contains Qownnotes scripts under development for eventual submission to the [official scripting repository](@).
+This repo contains QOwnNotes scripts under development for eventual submission to the [official scripting repository](@).
 The scripts themselves are in the `scripts` folder.

 They can be installed directly in QOwnNotes as is, but it is probably easier to use the versions submitted to the official repository which can be retrieved and updated automatically.